jimratliff/GenoMac-system/README.md

 - Log in to the Mac Apple Store with the Apple Account that purchased the MAS apps to be installed
 - Run a script for Homebrew to install applications and fonts
 - Run a script to implement systemwide settings
+#### Phase 2
+- Clone the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to `~/.genomac-user`
+- Follow the instructions at GenoMac-user to configure the user-scoped settings for USER_CONFIGURER
+#### Phase 3
+- Return to GenoMac-system to create the additional users and, when necessary, additional volumes to house the user directories for newly created users

 ## Implementation
 ### Establish real-time connection to communicate text back and forth